ansible-collections/community.mysql/TESTING.md

     - "3.8"
     - "3.9"
     - "3.10"
-  - Description: This option can be omitted if your system has a version supported by Ansible.
-You can check with `python -V` and `ls /bin/python*`.
+  - Description: If `Python -V` shows an unsupported version, use this option and choose one of the version available on your system.
+Use `ls /usr/bin/python3*|grep -v config` to list them.

 - `ansible`
   - Mandatory: true